 The next post will arrive soon 🙂

-The information in this post has been based on the ISTQB Foundation Level Performance Testing Syllabus.
+The information in this post is based on the ISTQB Foundation Level Performance Testing Syllabus.

-Graphics with hyperlinks used in this post have a different source, the full URL included in hyperlinks.
+Graphics with hyperlinks used in this post have a different source, with the full URL included in the hyperlinks.